Congratulations and welcome to the University of Kentucky!

 No, you didn’t read that heading incorrectly.
 Even though admission to the University has already been granted, many students have not taken an official campus tour and visit.
 We encourage all students to take advantage of the opportunity to see their new Kentucky home through an official visit to UK.

 The University of Kentucky strongly recommends that each student purchase a personal laptop computer or equivalent tablet device.
 A student's program requirements, budget, and preference should be the primary factors in choosing a laptop/tablet.
 Most laptops on the market will meet basic needs; however, UK offers a few guidelines.
-A student should also consider the major he or she will be pursuing, as some areas of study may have more stringent requirements than the recommendations listed below.
 We have also included some Frequently Asked Questions to help guide you in your decision.
+Learn more at http://seeblue.com/laptop

-Students with disabilites or chronic health problems should contact the Disability Resource Center at (859) 257- 2754 for infomration about services, academic accommodations and disabilty documenatation guidelines.
+Students with disabilities or chronic health problems should contact the Disability Resource Center at (859) 257-2754 for information about services, academic accommodations and disabilty documenatation guidelines.